 Updated 12 August 2020

-COVID-19 is here and there are many charities committed to supporting whānau, hapu, iwi and communities across Aotearoa with the ongoing impacts.
+There are many charities committed to supporting whānau, hapu, iwi and communities across Aotearoa with the ongoing impacts of COVID-19.
 If you also want to help then it is important to follow these tips to ensure that you will help those in need.

 What should I donate to?